rocky-linux/documentation/docs/books/incus_server/10-automating.md

 Save your changes and exit.

-This will create a log in incusadmin's home directory called "refreshlog" which will give you knowledge of whether your process worked or not.
+This will create a log-in incusadmin's home directory called "refreshlog," which will give you knowledge of whether your process worked or not.
 Very important!

 The automated procedure will fail sometimes.
 This generally happens when a particular container fails to refresh.
 You can manually re-run the refresh with the following command (assuming rockylinux-test-9 here, is our container):